sahilrupani/evolution-api-railway-template/README.md

 ## Common Use Cases

 - **Customer support automation** — connect a WhatsApp number to a bot or agent framework and answer support tickets without a live human on every message.
-- **AI agent integrations** — wire Evolution API into n8n, Chatwoot, Typebot, Dify, Flowise, Evo AI, or OpenAI to build conversational flows on top of WhatsApp.
+- **AI agent & automation integrations** — wire Evolution API into n8n, Chatwoot, Typebot, Dify, Flowise, Evo AI, or OpenAI to build conversational WhatsApp flows.
+The n8n + Evolution API pairing is the most common no-code path for WhatsApp automation.
 - **Transactional notifications** — send order confirmations, appointment reminders, or alerts from your own backend without per-message vendor fees.
 - **Multi-number operations** — run several WhatsApp instances from a single deployment for different teams, brands, or regions.
 - **Event-driven pipelines** — stream WhatsApp events to RabbitMQ, SQS, NATS, Kafka, Pusher, or a WebSocket for downstream processing.
 - **Media-heavy workflows** — attach S3/MinIO storage for handling images, audio, and documents sent through WhatsApp.

+## How Evolution API Compares (vs Twilio & Meta Cloud API)

+If you are weighing Evolution API against Twilio or Meta's official Cloud API, the trade-off is cost and control versus official approval:

+- **Cost** — Evolution API is a flat self-hosting bill (roughly $5–10/month on Railway) regardless of message volume.
+Twilio and Meta Cloud API bill per message or per conversation window, which scales with usage.
+- **Onboarding** — Evolution API connects by QR scan through Baileys with no Meta Business API approval.
+Twilio and Meta Cloud API require official onboarding and business verification.
+- **Data ownership** — with Evolution API, messages, contacts and session state live in your own PostgreSQL instance; nothing routes through a third-party vendor.
+- **Compliance** — this is the trade-off: Twilio and Meta Cloud API are officially sanctioned, while unofficial integrations like Evolution API carry inherent risk (see the ban-safety FAQ below).
+For high-volume regulated use, Meta's Cloud API is the fully compliant route.

 ## Dependencies for Evolution API Hosting